 Students whose mother tongue is not English must provide evidence that their English language ability meets the minimum requirements for admission.
 Students from the Nordic countries do not need to take a test.

 IELTS: 6.0 overall with at least 5.5 in each of the four components, TOEFL: PBT 550, iBT 79.

-Incoming exchange students must be officially nominated by home university coordinator or equivalent no later than March 1, 2016
+Incoming exchange students must be officially nominated by home university coordinator.

 After you have been nominated by your home university, You will get information on how to proceed from the International coordinator at your home university.
 Once you have submitted your application form, you should not assume you have been accepted until you receive an official letter of acceptance from Stockholm University.

 Online application: https://su.moveon4.com/locallogin/54ae78440f9d300d66000000/eng

 5. RELATED DOCUMENTS

 Online application including a course selection form, transcript of records, and proof of English (if applicable)